-Matthew Neenan began his dance training at the Boston Ballet School and with noted teachers Nan C. Keating and Jacqueline Cronsberg.
+Matthew Neenan began his dance training at Boston Ballet School with noted teachers Nan C. Keating and Jacqueline Cronsberg.
 He later attended the LaGuardia High School of Performing Arts and the School of American Ballet in New York.
 From 1994-2007, Neenan danced with Pennsylvania Ballet where he danced numerous principal roles in works by George Balanchine, John Cranko, Paul Taylor, Peter Martins, Val Caniparoli, Jorma Elo, Lila York, Meredith Rainey, Christopher Wheeldon and Jerome Robbins.
-In October 2007, Neenan was named Choreographer in Residence at Pennsylvania Ballet.
+In October 2007, Neenan was named Choreographer-in-Residence at Pennsylvania Ballet.

-Matthew Neenan’s choreography has been featured and performed by Pennsylvania Ballet (totaling 13 commissions), BalletX, The Washington Ballet, Colorado Ballet, Ballet Memphis, Juilliard Dance, New York City Ballet’s Choreographic Institute, Sacramento Ballet, Nevada Ballet Theatre, Indiana University, Opera Company of Philadelphia and LaGuardia High School of Performing Arts (NYC), among others.
+Neenan’s choreography has been featured and performed by Pennsylvania Ballet, BalletX, The Washington Ballet, Colorado Ballet, Ballet Memphis, Milwaukee Ballet, Oregon Ballet Theatre, Tulsa Ballet, Juilliard Dance, New York City Ballet’s Choreographic Institute, Sacramento Ballet, Nevada Ballet Theatre, Indiana University, Opera Philadelphia and LaGuardia High School of Performing Arts (NYC), among others.
 He has received numerous awards and grants for his choreography from the National Endowment of the Arts, Dance Advance funded by the Pew Charitable Trusts, the Choo San Goh Foundation, and the Independence Foundation.
 In 2006, Neenan received the New York City Ballet’s Choreographic Institute’s Fellowship Initiative Award.
 Neenan’s Carmina Burana, As It’s Going and 11:11 was performed by Pennsylvania Ballet at New York City Center in 2006 and 2007.
 In 2008, he received a fellowship from the Pennsylvania Council on the Arts.
 This marks his fourth time receiving the PCA fellowship.
 In October 2009, Neenan was the grand-prize winner of Sacramento Ballet’s Capital Choreography Competition and was also the first recipient of the Jerome Robbins NEW Program Fellowship for his work At the border for Pennsylvania Ballet.